eyalroz/gpu-kernel-runner/README.md

     --arg-size C=3 \
     -DA_LITTLE_EXTRA=2
 ```
-then you'll get a file named `C.out`, containing `fgh`... which is indeed the correct output of the kernel: The sequence `abc`, plus 3 for each character due the values in `input_B`, plus 2 for each character from the preprocessor definition of `A_LITTLE_EXTRA`.
+we get a file named `C.out`, containing `ghi`... which is indeed the correct output of the kernel: The sequence `abc`, plus 4 for each character due the values in `input_B`, plus 2 for each character from the preprocessor definition of `A_LITTLE_EXTRA`.

-You can do the same with an equivalent OpenCL kernel, also bundled with this repository; just specify `opencl` instead of `cuda` as the execution ecosystem, and use the `vector_add.cl` kernel source file.
+We can do the same with an equivalent OpenCL kernel, also bundled with this repository; just specify `opencl` instead of `cuda` as the execution ecosystem, and use the `vector_add.cl` kernel source file.

 There is a bit of "cheating" here: The kernel runner doesn't magically parse your kernel source to determine what arguments are required.
 You need to have added some boilerplate code for your kernel into the runner:  Listing the kernel name, parameter names, whether they're input or output etc.